 They’re gluten-free.
 Almond flour is naturally gluten-free, and a great low carb alternative to traditional flours.
 These gluten-free brownies are perfect for those following a grain-free or Paleo diet.
 They’re also dairy-free when you use coconut oil!

 They are easy to make.
-All you need is 1 bowl to stir together this easy brownie batter.
-Then they bake to perfection in less than 30 minutes.
+All you need is 1 bowl to stir together this easy brownie batter, then they bake to perfection in less than 30 minutes.

 They call for simple ingredients.
 If you already have almond flour on hand, you probably already have the rest of these ingredients in your pantry, too.
-No extra starches required.